xwmx/bibliography/README.md

 -   Brian J Broughman and Jesse M Fried, “Do VCs Use Inside Rounds to Dilute Founders?
 Some Evidence from Silicon Valley,” *Journal of Corporate Finance* 18 (June 27, 2012): 1104–1120.
+-   Christine M. Beckman, Diane M. Burton, and Charles O’Reilly, “Early
+    Teams: The Impact of Team Demography on VC Financing and Going Public,” *Journal of Business Venturing* 22, no. 2 (2007): 147–173.
 -   Brian J. Broughman, *Entrepreneur Wealth and Demand for Limited Liability*, Paper, Indiana Legal Studies Research, October 16, 2013, http://ssrn.com/abstract=1761011